Chaoses-Ib/ComfyScript/README.md

   | --- | --- |
   | ![](images/README/type-stubs.png) | ![](images/README/type-stubs2.png) |

 - The runtime is asynchronous by default.
-You can queue multiple prompts without waiting for the first one to finish.
-A daemon thread will watch and report the remaining prompts in the queue and the current progress, for example:
+You can queue multiple tasks without waiting for the first one to finish.
+A daemon thread will watch and report the remaining tasks in the queue and the current progress, for example:
   ```
   Queue remaining: 1
   Queue remaining: 2